rbredow/robbredow.com/content/posts/2024-08-15-lucasfilm-at-d23.md

 ![StageCraft at D23](/images/2024/08/20240809-DSCF3372.avif "Guests in Star Wars at D23") *Guests on the StageCraft LED Volume at D23*

 I loved the interactions with the fans and seeing all the great cosplay.
-One of my favorites is pictured here on the right, Jedi Sully.
+One of my favorites is pictured here: Jedi Boo and Sully.

-![Jedi Sully](/images/2024/08/20240809-DSCF3368.avif "Jedi Sully") *Two Jedi, including Jedi Sully from Monsters, inc*
+![Jedi Sully](/images/2024/08/20240809-DSCF3368.avif "Jedi Sully") *Jedi Boo and Jedi Sully from Monsters, inc & Star Wars*

 For more details and stories from the show I recommend this coverage from [Coffee With Kenobi](https://www.jedinews.com/podcasts/articles/coffee-with-kenobi-782-3-d23-day-two-and-day-three/) where Dan chats with the team and provides audio coverage of the StageCraft presentation from the show floor.